Resources for Studying the Bible

 •It’s too hard- I don’t understand it- It’s confusing- I don’t know where to start.

-•Commit to giving it a try.
-I heard a statement that said whatever we aspire to do, it’s 20% desire and 80% devotion (or something to that effect).
-In other words, besides the desire, we need an eagerness, faithfulness, and enthusiasm for studying the Bible.
+Commit to giving it a try.
+I heard a statement that said whatever we aspire to do, it’s 20% desire and 80% devotion.

 •Make it your #1 priority.

-•Get curious!
-There are so many Bible characters, lessons, interesting places and customs to discover!
-But you will have to read with a curious mind.
-If something piques your interest or doesn’t make sense, dig deeper.
+If something piques your interest or makes little sense, dig deeper.
 I’ve got plenty of ideas to help.

-BSF is where I got my start.
-Classes are all over the world; matched to your area.
-It’s known for its in-depth study of the Bible.
 There is a daily home lesson, a weekly discussion group and lecture, and notes to go deeper.
 Classes start in the fall, but you can join anytime.
 There are groups for men, women, young adults, and children of all ages.

 There are also day and evening classes and online options.